12 Difference-in-Differences

 Controls 1.93 1.91 -0.02

-The control cities experienced the same wage decline as Miami.
-This suggests the wage drop in Miami was not caused by the boatlift but by broader economic trends affecting all cities.
+The control cities experienced the exact same wage decline as Miami.
+This tells us something important: the $0.02 decline in Miami was not caused by the boatlift—it was part of a broader economic trend affecting all similar cities.
+The boatlift’s causal effect, isolated by subtracting the control group’s change from Miami’s change, is essentially zero.

-Card concluded that the Mariel Boatlift had essentially no effect on native wages—a surprising and influential finding.
+Card concluded that the Mariel Boatlift had no meaningful effect on native wages—a result that challenged the common intuition that large immigration inflows depress wages.

 where: